 Bruce Tweedie is the owner and Managing Director of Music Mill in Australia and Song Mill in the UK.
-He been involved in the business of supplying songs for advertising campaigns for 20 years.
+He has been involved in the business of supplying songs for advertising campaigns for 20 years.
 He is an accomplished speaker and presenter, and he has used his extensive experience to develop the following presentations for Advertising Agencies and Production Companies:

 Finding and Licensing Songs – For Agency Producers